hptsilva/AuthToken/README.md

 ## Installation

-1. Add or update the following blocks to the composer.json file of your main project:
+1. Add or update the following blocks to the `composer.json` file of your main project.
+This instructs Composer to find your package on GitHub and use the latest stable version:
     ```bash
     "require": {
-        "hptsilva/authtoken": "dev-main",
+        "hptsilva/authtoken": "^1.0",
     },
     "repositories": [
         {